barmassimo/MIDI-Round-Robin/README.md

 As you can see, output channels are rotated (round robin).
 The output channels sequence can be configurated (see below).

-This is useful if you whant to "spread" your notes between different MIDI channels, for example if you have three monophonic synths and you want to play polyphonic melodies.
+This is useful if you want to "spread" your notes between different MIDI channels, for example if you have three monophonic synths and you want to play polyphonic melodies.

 I created this application to play with Elektron Model:Cycles, a monophonic, six trax FM groovebox: all you have to do is: